Become Attached to God, not the World

 Despise Worldly Pleasure

-The Word also instructs us saying, “Do not love the world or the things of the world,“ and then tells us the consequence for such an action by stating, “If anyone loves the world, the love of the Father is not in him” (1 John 2:15)…meaning we reject God/Eternal Life from choosing the world over God.
+What does the Words say, “Do not love the world or the things of the world,“ and then tells us the consequence for such an action by stating, “If anyone loves the world, the love of the Father is not in him” (1 John 2:15)…meaning we reject God/Eternal Life from choosing the world, since we can’t love both God and the world.

-God goes on again saying, “If anyone comes to me without hating his father and mother, wife and children, brothers and sisters, and even his own life, he cannot be my disciple…you who does not renounce all his possessions cannot be my disciple” (Luke 14:25-33).
-Yet, hating all of those is confusing too.
+God goes on again saying, “If anyone comes to me without hating his father and mother, wife and children, brothers and sisters, and even his own life, he cannot be my disciple…you who do not renounce all his possessions cannot be my disciple” (Luke 14:25-33).
+Yet, do we really renounce our possessions, no…we are always buy more stuff we don’t truly need.

 Of course God doesn’t want us to “hate” people, things or our life, but we absolutely must hate what we have allowed God’s gifts (the world) to do to us, others and God’s Sacred Heart of Love.